Articles

 Director Compliance Research Center

 Companies with international operations are routinely sending employees across borders for various purposes.
-Distinguishing between a business trip and an assignment for these travels is crucial, as it impacts both the employee experience and compliance requirements for the employer.
-However, making this distinction isn't always straightforward - and incorrect classification might have significant consequences.
+Here's the thing though: distinguishing between a business trip and an assignment for these travels is absolutely crucial, as it impacts both the employee experience and compliance requirements for the employer.
+However, making this distinction isn't always as straightforward as you might think - and getting it wrong can have some pretty significant consequences.

 Let's explore the key differences between these two types of cross-border work and how WorkFlex can help you navigate them effectively.